hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 ### 2.0/propose-credential and identifiers

-Version 2.0 of the propose-credential message replaces the (indy-specific) filtration criteria with a generalized filter attachment.
+Version 2.0 of the protocol is introduced because of a breaking changes in the propose-credential message, replacing the (indy-specific) filtration criteria with a generalized filter attachment to align with the rest of the messages in the protocol.
 The previous version is [1.1/propose-credential](../0036-issue-credential/README.md).
 Version 2.0 also uses &lt;angle brackets&gt; explicitly to mark all values that may vary between instances, such as identifiers and comments.

+The "formats" field is added to all the messages to enable the linking the specific attachment IDs with the the format (credential format and version) of the attachment.

+The details that are part of each message type about the different attachment formats serves as a registry of the known formats and versions.

 ## Summary